Alan Storkey: Publications

 He has contributed to many published symposia and columns in national newspapers and writes a regular column for the Church Times and the Church of England Newspaper.

-Marriage and its Modern Crisis was written in response to a working party report from the Church of England.
-His book Jesus and Politics was featured at the Jubilee Conference in Pittsburgh, PA.
+Marriage and Its Modern Crisis was written in response to a working party report from the Church of England.
+His book Jesus and Politics was featured at the Jubilee Conference in Pittsburgh.

-In the 1990s Storkey was chair of the Movement for Christian Democracy and in 1997 unsuccessfully contested the parliamentary seat of Enfield Southgate when Michael Portillo lost his seat to Stephen Twigg, (styled by the media as the 'Portillo moment').
+In the 1990s Storkey was chair of the Movement for Christian Democracy and in 1997 unsuccessfully contested the parliamentary seat of Enfield Southgate.
+He came in fifth out of six candidates.
+Famously, Conservative former minister Michael Portillo, the constituency's incumbent Member of Parliament, lost his seat to Labour challenger Stephen Twigg, styled by the media as the 'Portillo moment'.

 He has given submissions to Government Enquiries into Transport on a motorway-based coach system and has been a member of a campaigning group on greener transport.
-His work on transport is referenced in George Monbiot's book, Heat.
+His work on transport is referenced in George Monbiot's book Heat.

 Art work

 Storkey is also an artist and paints both landscapes and portraits.
 He exhibits regularly and five of his paintings, especially "Early Mist Over Granchester", are featured on the official Grantchester website.